 BYGGLEK boxes, set of 3 is LEGO set PE770441-1.
-It doesn't have a score so far.
-The set is recommended by 1 reviews, based on 1 scored review and 5 reviews total.
+It has a score of 50.
+This is bad compared to all other sets.
+The set is recommended by 1 reviews, based on 2 scored reviews and 6 reviews total.
+It is ranked in the bottom 0.63% scored sets on Brick Insights.
 We know this set was released in 2020, and it is categorised in Gear.

 Some of these links are affiliate links.
 When you click through to purchase something, Brick Insights gets a couple of cents.
 It helps cover some of the costs of running the site.
 Thanks!